Preschool For All: Provider Frequently Asked Questions

 Why is PFA in charge of matching families with providers?

-Preschool for All is responsible for filling slots.
-PFA centralized application:
+The Preschool & Early Learning Division (PEL) is responsible for filling slots.
+PFA's centralized application:

 - Makes sure that children and families who have the least access to high-quality early learning receive slots first